-As used in this paper, "advertisements" refers to CIS advertisements and other marketing materials that contain CIS performance information, unless otherwise noted.
-In addition, "performance" refers to the actual performance of a CIS and, thus, does not refer to projections of the future performance of a CIS, or to the performance of other CIS and/or accounts managed by a CIS operator (also
+1 As used in this paper, the term "advertisements" refers to CIS advertisements and other marketing materials that contain CIS performance information, unless otherwise noted.
+In addition, the term "performance" refers to the actual performance of a CIS and, thus, does not refer to projections of the future performance of a CIS, or to the performance of other CIS and/or accounts managed by a CIS operator (also known as "related performance").

-As used in this paper, PPS are rules or guidelines for the calculation and presentation of CIS performance information.
+2 As used in this paper, PPS are rules or guidelines for the calculation and presentation of CIS performance information.